Parathyroid - overactive

 Surgery is the main treatment for primary hyperparathyroidism.
 One or more glands may be removed.
 This procedure is called parathyroidectomy.

 Hyperparathyroidism should never be treated by alternative medicine alone.
 Some complementary and alternative medicine (CAM) therapies may support conventional treatment.
 Keep all of your health care providers informed about any CAM therapies you are considering using.Nutrition and Supplements

-Do not take supplements without your health care provider's supervision.
-Following these nutritional tips may help reduce symptoms of hyperparathyroidism:
+Do not take supplements without your provider's supervision.
+Following these nutritional tips may help your general health: